wagner-science/A1_QGIS_Model_Builder/README.md

-# Assignment 1, part 1: Automated GIS Analyses using the QGIS Model Builder
+# Assignment 1 - Part 1: Automated GIS Analyses using the QGIS Model Builder

 This is the first part of assignment 1.
 The second part will follow next week.